kartik1611/Web_Crawling/README.md

 # Web_Crawling

+A web crawler  is a computer program that automatically fetches the contents of a web page ususally used by search engine platforms.

 **Crawling Data**

+Using Python I have crawled the website like Zomato which is food search engine website also crawled for yocket website.

-Over here I crawl a food site named zomato using selenium and provide details in pandas.
+For  zomato i used  selenium and provide details in pandas.

-Also crawled for yocket web site and got the details using beautiful soup
+For yocket web site used beautiful soup